This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Whisk together flour, cornstarch, baking soda, and salt.
+- Whisk together the flour, cornstarch, baking soda, and salt in a medium bowl.
+Set aside.

 Video